klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/admin.md

 ## admin_exportChain <a id="admin_exportchain"></a>

-The `exportChain` administrative method exports the blockahin to a file.
+The `exportChain` is an administrative method that exports the blockchain to a file.

 | Client  | Method invocation            |
 | :-----: | ---------------------------- |